UCI-GREGoR/wgs-calling/README.md

 |`tiddit`|**DEPRECATED.** parameters specific to [TIDDIT](https://github.com/SciLifeLab/TIDDIT)|
 ||`min-contig-size`: integer; minimum size of contigs on which to make calls, in bases. a minimum size of 2000000 will remove the remaining non-standard contigs present in the no-alt version of GRCh38, for example. unfortunately, TIDDIT does not directly support calling regions|

-The following general genome reference files are nested under the key `parameters`, and are expected to be available to multiple tools in the pipeline.
+The following general genome reference files are nested under the key `references`, and are expected to be available to multiple tools in the pipeline.

 |Annotation Type|Description|
 |---|---|